Vandal-resistant switch: Locked switches

 Where lighting circuits must not be accidentally switched off (for example, school corridors), a vandal-resistant switch may be installed.
 These require a simple key or tool to operate, and thus discourage casual or accidental operation of the switch.

 In some devices, the switch is built into a keyed lock mechanism, which prevents unauthorized use of the device.
 In this type of vandal-proof system, when the key is turned in the lock, the user can turn the equipment on.
 Some mobility scooters for disabled people have a locked "on-off" switch, to prevent the scooter from being driven away by vandals or joyriders while it is parked in a public place.
 A variant of this design is to use a computerized keypad and a secret code that activates and deactivates the switches.

-The circular saw systems in major hardware stores use a combination code keypad to prevent store patrons from using the circular saw.
+The circular saw systems in home improvement stores, such as Home Depot, use a combination code keypad to prevent store patrons from using the circular saw.
 The power tool cannot be operated until an authorized user (e.g. a trained store employee) enters a code into the keypad.